Waste FREE (Realization of a Recycling-oriented Society)

 Precisely Understanding Water Uses and Usage Volumes

 To more effectively use water resources, Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors are advancing efforts to precisely understand water usage at each of its plants.
+In addition, we are monitoring wastewater discharge by setting voluntary control standards for wastewater discharged from plants, with these standards more stringent than discharge standards under laws and ordinances, with Kawasaki thereby working to improve wastewater quality.

 Manufacturing Facilities and Water Level Risk (Water Stress)